 117.1 Flood hazard areas.
-Pursuant to Section 553.73(5), Florida Statutes, the variance procedures adopted in the local floodplain management ordinance shall apply to requests submitted to the building official for variances to the provisions of Section 1612.4 of the Florida Building Code, Building Volume, or, as applicable, the provisions of R322 of the Florida Building Code, Residential Volume.
-This section shall not apply to Section 3109 of the Florida Building Code, Building Volume.
+Pursuant to Section 553.73(5), Florida Statutes, the variance procedures adopted in Article 18 of the ULDC shall apply to requests submitted to the building official for variances to the provisions of Section 1612.4 of the Florida Building Code, Building or, as applicable, the provisions of R322 of the Florida Building Code, Residential.
+This section shall not apply to Section 3109 of the Florida Building Code, Building.